BrianS3/TweeTERA/README.md

 This package has a feature that allows you to find out if a specific term or phrase is trending before executing a full run.
 Calling check_trend will display an analysis from Google Trends for the past 12 months.
 Google Trends uses Twitter as a resource, and this may help you evaluate the right keyword or phrase to run for your analysis.

 ```
-from gps_695 import visuals as v
+from TweeTERA import visuals as v
 v.check_trend("hello") #single word analysis

 v.check_trend("hello", "goodbye", "nice to meet you") #or put in multiple words